swoicik/book-cyod/Project Overview.md

 Personalized Learning, Personalized Technology

 ## Who is this book for?
+The book is geared towards people running a 1:1 program in their schools.
+Technology Directors and Technology Staff.
+Administrators of teachers could also benefit from understanding the concepts in this book.

+The book should be approachable enough to not require an in-depth technology background to understand.
+Talking more about concepts and best practices, rather than actual code and software used.

 ## What is this book about?
 How to build a sustainable and impactful 1:1 technology plan in a school district (K12).
 It can be applied either by starting from scratch or adapting a current 1:1 program.